alexander-kastil/advanced-web-tech/demos/08-container/readme.md

 - Hosting Websites in Containers using NGINX
 - Building & Publishing Docker Images
 - Using docker-compose to build & run multi-container applications
-- Using Kubernetes on your local Developer Machine
 - Run SQL Server Linux container images with Docker
 - Using devcontainer.json to provide container as a full-featured development environment